hcastillomartinez/AuctionHouse/README.md

 Auction runs for 30 seconds and upon finishing will send to winner that it has won and it is complete once the funds have been transferred into the AH's account.

+### Agent
+Agents are dynamically created.
+Creates a bank account by first providing its name and then the balance it will have initially.
+This account will have a unique account number.
+It can ask the bank for the list of active auctions.
+ Once connected to an auction house it can request the list of items it has for sale and their prices.
+Interacts with the auction house using it's secret key that it received from the bank.
+Upon making a bid it will receive either an acceptance response, a rejection response, a passed, or a won response.
+Once it has received the message that it has one it will then tell the bank to transfer the funds to the auction house.
+It can only be closed when their is no active bid going on and upon closing the window it will be de-registered from the bank.

 ## Contributions
 Danan worked on the Agent package and the Proxies package.